Using FreeBSD's ACLs

 Adding to a user's ACL

-Note: Future versions of eiciel will include a check box to
+will include a check box to

 exclude system accounts.

-Notice that the entries for rob and mask have full
+Notice that the entries for rob

-rwx permissions, which is more than dru has as the
+permissions, which is more than dru

 owner of the file.
 What is happening here?
 By double-clicking on

-rob, I added an ACL, which I can verify with a long listing on my
+, I added an ACL, which I can verify with a long listing on my

 home directory: